 If a serious injury requires additional treatment or therapy, it is important that your loved one follow up.
 Additional medical tests may also be required.

 You should make sure that your loved one notifies their general practitioner of all treatments they receive or any specialists that their injury may require them to consult.
 Following medical consultation and injury diagnosis, it is important that you or your loved one contact your insurance company as soon as possible.

-The insurance company needs to know the full extent of you loved one’s injuries.
-To ensure that your loved one is fully reimbursed for their medical injuries, you should fully document all medical visits, diagnosis, and treatments received.
+The insurance company needs to know the full extent of your loved one’s injuries.
+To ensure that your loved one is fully reimbursed for their medical injuries, you should fully document all medical visits, diagnoses, and treatments received.